 - If a professional liability insurance policy excludes coverage for contractually assumed liability (e.g. a limited form indemnity), then what advantage does the clause provide a client?
 None because the engineer owes the same duty to the client under Tort Law as under the Contract, and the Contractual Liability could void insurance coverage for negligence - Why does an intermediate form indemnity increase the liability for the indemnitor?
-The Contract imposes higher legal duties than tort law.
+The Contract imposes higher legal duties than tort law, and the higher duties will increase liability.